Miniature faking: Characteristics of images

 in a close-up photograph of a miniature scene, the DoF is limited, and it often is impossible to have everything appear sharp even at the lens's smallest aperture.
 Consequently, the foreground and background are often blurred, with the blur increasing with distance above or below the center of the image.
 In a photograph of a full-size scene, the DoF is considerably greater; in some cases, it is difficult to have much of the scene outside the DoF, even at the lens's maximum aperture.
 Thus a difference in DoF is one characteristic by which a photograph of a full-size scene is readily distinguished from one of a miniature model.

 In typical photographs, there are no optical cues that specify the distance to objects (how far they are from the observation point) and so distance has to be inferred from the size of familiar objects in the scene.
 DoF blurring is a visual cue to distance.
 In a diorama illusion, the introduction of the blur cue appears to override this familiar information causing objects to appear miniature and toy-like.

 Techniques

-A common technique for making an image of a full-size scene resemble an image of a miniature model is to have the image progressively blurred from the center to the top or bottom, simulating the blurring due to the limited DoF of a typical image of a miniature.
+A common technique for making an image of a full-size scene resemble an image of a miniature model is to have the image progressively blurred from the center to the top and center to the bottom, simulating the blurring due to the limited DoF of a typical image of a miniature.
 The blurring can be accomplished either optically or with digital postprocessing.